-- 5.12 Officers are responsible for ensuring that there are proper arrangements within their service areas for monitoring physical and financial progress of capital schemes. - 5.13 The Chief Finance Officer shall report quarterly progress on the capital programme and the outturn position to the relevant Committee.
-Officers shall supply such information as may be required for the preparation of this report. - 5.14 Upon completion of all major capital schemes, the Chief Finance Officer shall report to the relevant Committee on the outcome of the scheme in the quarterly financial monitoring reports unless Committee request a specific report.
-Such a report could include:

-- a) whether the purpose and objective of the project were achieved; - b) whether the scheme was completed in accordance with the original timetable; - c) the final capital cost (including fees) compared to the original estimate; - d) the funding of the project compared to the original estimate; - e) the on-going revenue implications.
+- 5.12 Officers are responsible for ensuring that there are proper arrangements within their service areas for monitoring physical and financial progress of capital schemes. - 5.13 The Chief Finance Officer shall report quarterly progress on the capital programme and the outturn position to the Resources and Finance Committee.
+Officers shall supply such information as may be required for the preparation of this report. - 5.14 Upon completion of all major capital schemes, the Chief Finance Officer shall report to Resources and Finance Committee on the outcome of the scheme in the quarterly financial monitoring reports unless Resources and Finance Committee request a specific report.
+Such a report could include: - a) whether the purpose and objective of the project were achieved; - b) whether the scheme was completed in accordance with the original timetable; - c) the final capital cost (including fees) compared to the original estimate; - d) the funding of the project compared to the original estimate; - e) the on-going revenue implications.